 The Camp Curtin YMCA’s Man Up and Sisters Helping Sisters youth mentoring programs collaborate directly with Dauphin County Children & Youth and Dauphin County Juvenile Probation to provide youth with a place to learn the skills they need to live healthy and productive lives.

-Our purpose is to empower inner city youth in our community to reach their goals by providing them with guidance and positive direction in developing independent living skills, which will help enrich their life experiences.
-Our program is designed to assist youth with improving self-esteem, social competence, and reduce high-risk behaviors.
+Our purpose is to empower inner-city youth in our community to reach their goals by providing them with guidance and positive direction in developing independent living skills, which will help enrich their life experiences.
+Our program is designed to assist youth with improving self-esteem, social competence, and reducing high-risk behaviors.
 We focus on providing our youth with meaningful relationships with professional adults who are dedicated to our youth.

-The Girls A.I.M. and Boys L.E.A.D. are group mentoring programs for youth ages 8-12.
-Girls A.I.M. helps young girls build a positive self-image and sets them on a path to reach their full potential in life.
-The Boys L.E.A.D. program helps young men and boys by providing them with social skills and activities which will foster leadership.
+The Girls A.I.M.
+(All In Motion) and Boys L.E.A.D.
+(Learn, Evolve, Aspire, Do) are group mentoring programs for youth ages 8-12.
+Girls AIM helps young girls build a positive self-image and sets them on a path to reach their full potential in life.
+The Boys LEAD program helps young men and boys by providing them with social skills and activities which will foster leadership.
 Both programs focus on physical activity, balanced eating, and self-development.

 East Shore YMCA - Hope in Handball